What is BCP (beta-caryophyllene)?

 What is copaiba oil?

-Copaiba oil is an oil rich in BCP.
+Copaiba oil is an oil rich in BCP and it's become a popular way to take BCP.
 Copaiba oil is an essential derived from various species of the Copaiba tree and has been used for centuries as a topical treatment for wounds and various skin conditions.
 While copaiba oil is high in BCP, it's an essential oil.
 Essential oils are strong many online medical sources advise against ingesting essential oils at all.
 If they can be taken orally, they would need to be diluted.

 If you want to ingest anything, make sure it's been suitable for consumption.